 - Submission of pleadings;

-– Examination of the case by the members of HSPPA within 40 days after the filing of the appeal (only exceptionally shall there be an open hearing);
+- Examination of the case by the members of the HSPPA within 40 days of filing the appeal (only exceptionally will there be an open hearing);

-– Filing of the single judicial remedy (for suspension and annulment) within 10 days from the notification of HSPPA’s ruling;
+- Filing of the single judicial remedy (for both suspension and annulment) within 10 days of notification of the HSPPA’s ruling;

-– Issuance of an act appointing the rapporteur and setting the date for the hearing;
+- Issuance of an act appointing the rapporteur and setting the hearing date;

-– Notification of the request for suspension to HSPPA, to the contracting authority and those mentioned in the aforementioned act within 2 days from the receipt of the act;
+- Notification of the request for suspension to the HSPPA, the contracting authority, and the interested parties within 2 days of receiving the act;

-– Filing of possible intervention(s) by third affected parties and submission of contracting authority’s opinion (all actions take place within 10 days from the notification of the remedy);
+- Filing of possible interventions by third parties and submission of the contracting authority’s opinion (all actions take place within 10 days of the remedy’s notification);

-– Notification of possible intervention(s) by third affected parties within 2 business days from their submission;
+- Notification of possible interventions by third parties within two business days of their submission;

-– Filing of possible additional grounds for annulment (up to 15 days before the hearing);
+- Filing of any additional grounds for annulment (up to 15 days before the hearing);

-– Submission of pre-hearing pleadings (6 days before the hearing unless a deadline extension is requested for submission after the hearing);
+- Submission of pre-hearing pleadings (6 days before the hearing unless an extension is requested for submission after the hearing);

 - Hearing;

-– Written pleadings after the hearing and within the time-limit granted by the Court;
+- Submission of written pleadings after the hearing, within the time-limit set by the court;

-– The court decision (operative part) is issued within 15 days after the hearing;
+- The court’s decision (operative part) is issued within 15 days after the hearing;

-– Issuance of full text of the decision within 2 months after the issuance of the operative part. -
+- Issuance of the full text of the decision within 2 months of issuing the operative part.

 What rights/remedies are given to bidders that are based outside your jurisdiction?
 Are foreign bidders' rights/remedies the same as those afforded to bidders based within your jurisdiction?
 To what extent are those rights dependent on whether the host state of the bidder is a member of a particular international organisation (i.e. GPA or EU)?

-Regulation (EU) No 2022/1031 on the International Procurement Instrument – IPI, directly applicable in Greece since 22 August 2022, provides a mechanism for restricting access to the EU public procurement market to suppliers from countries that do not provide reciprocal access to their own public procurement markets.
-Aiming at strengthening the level playing field in the global procurement market, the new legislation gives the European Commission the power to impose countermeasures where non-EU countries do not provide reciprocal access to public procurement markets.
-IPI measures can only be applied to procurement procedures which are not covered by the WTO GPA or EU free trade agreements containing reciprocal procurement access conditions.
+Regarding non-EU bidders, additional EU regulations are relevant, notably Regulation (EU) No 2022/1031 on the International Procurement Instrument (IPI), which entered into force on 22 August 2022.
+The IPI establishes a mechanism to restrict access to the EU public procurement market for suppliers from countries that do not provide reciprocal access to their own procurement markets.
+The European Commission may impose countermeasures against non-EU countries that fail to provide such reciprocal access.
+The IPI applies to procurement procedures not covered by the WTO GPA or EU free trade agreements containing reciprocal procurement access provisions.

 -